Indigenous Community-Based Climate Monitoring Program: funded projects from 2022 to June 2024

 Northwest Territory Métis Nation Fort Resolution, Fort Smith, Hay River NWT Métis Nation Elders-Youth: Learning from the Land and Waters Funding for Elders and youth to learn from the land and waters through discussing, observing, and documenting a range of key climate indicators from a science and Indigenous Traditional Knowledge perspective.
 2018 to 2019 2022 to 2023 $408,000

-North Slave Métis Alliance North Slave Métis Alliance North Slave Métis Alliance Planning for the Future Funding to support land use planning activities and continuing to build the Guardianship Program, which will feed into land use planning.
+North Slave Métis Alliance North Slave Métis Alliance North Slave Métis Alliance Planning for the Future Funding to continue climate and wildlife monitoring and to document traditional and local climate knowledge and lived experiences on the land to support land use planning and Guardianship.
 2022 to 2023 2024 to 2025 $186,000

 Łı́ı́dlı̨ı̨ Kų́ę́ First Nation Łı́ı́dlı̨ı̨ Kų́ę́ First Nation Scotty Creek Research Station Rebuilding Project Funding to replace monitoring equipment for the Dehcho Land Guardian programming and educational purposes.
 2022 to 2023 2022 to 2023 $42,797